Osprey Aether AG 70

 Osprey has a strong reputation for building comfortable packs, and the Aether line is one of their best.
-Updated for 2017, the Aether AG adds Osprey’s signature “Anti-Gravity” suspension to mix.
-To see how it performed, we loaded down the 70-liter model for a multi-day trip in Utah.
-Despite the overhaul, the core ingredients remain: a strong suspension, excellent comfort, and thoughtful organization.
-It’s definitely not a lightweight pack at over 5 pounds, but should be a top choice for comfort seekers and those who need a heavy hauler.
+To see how it performed, we loaded down the 70-liter model for a multi-day trip in Southern Utah.
+All in all, we were impressed by its performance, including a strong suspension, excellent comfort, and thoughtful organization.
+It’s far from a lightweight pack at over 5 pounds but should be a top choice for comfort-seekers and those who need a heavy hauler.
 Below we break down the Aether AG’s carrying comfort, ventilation, organization, durability, fit and sizing, and more.
 To see how it stacks up, see our article on the best backpacking packs.

-What made the prior Aether pack so popular was its ability to comfortably carry a heavy load, and the updated Aether AG 70 continues the tradition.
-We took the pack into Utah’s Canyon Country to an area with limited water availability, which meant we were hauling a number of reservoirs and bottles on our trip.
-The Aether handled the 50-pound load with surprising ease—we found the high quality foam in the hipbelt and shoulder straps hit that just-right combination of comfort and support.
-Backpackers that keep weight down likely won’t need this luxurious of a pack, but we certainly appreciated the extra cushion on this occasion.
+We took the Osprey Aether AG 70 into Utah’s Canyon Country to an area with limited water availability, which meant we were hauling a number of reservoirs and bottles on our trip.
+The Aether handled the 50-pound load with surprising ease—we found the high-quality foam in the hipbelt and shoulder straps hit that just-right combination of comfort and support.
+Backpackers that like to keep weight down won’t need this luxurious of a pack, but we certainly appreciated the extra cushion on this occasion.

-In addition to the excellent foam padding, the Aether AG has a strong metal frame and suspended mesh back panel that create a great feel.
+In addition to the excellent foam padding, the Aether AG has a strong metal frame and suspended mesh backpanel that create a great feel.
 The peripheral metal frame and center cross support provide a solid structure that doesn’t sag under a load.
-And the suspended mesh back panel—Osprey calls this their “Anti-Gravity” system—molds really nicely to your back.
+And the suspended mesh backpanel—Osprey calls this their “Anti-Gravity” system—molds really nicely to your back.
 More, the numerous compression straps along the sides and front of the pack keep your gear in place.
-Even among luxurious packs like the Gregory Baltoro, the Aether AG is extremely comfortable.
+Even among luxurious packs like the Gregory Baltoro 75, the Aether AG is extremely comfortable.

-Osprey’s Atmos AG, which we tested a couple years ago, is the best internal-frame pack we’ve used in terms of ventilation.
-The suspended mesh back panel and hipbelt encourage quite a bit of airflow.
-For this 2017 update, the Aether shares the “AG” or “Anti-Gravity” suspension with the Atmos.
-This means the open mesh back panel sits a couple inches away from the pack itself to keep air moving and you comfortable.
+Osprey’s Atmos AG is one of the best packs we’ve used in terms of ventilation.
+The suspended mesh backpanel and hipbelt encourage quite a bit of airflow.
+Importantly, the Aether shares the “AG” or “Anti-Gravity” suspension with the Atmos, which means the open mesh backpanel sits a couple inches away from the pack itself to keep air moving and you comfortable.

 The Osprey Aether AG has the organization you would expect from a feature-rich pack.
-The top lid has 1 medium-sized and 1 large zippered pocket, and the main portion of the bag has a large mesh pocket along the front.
-In comparison, we do prefer the more secure zippered front pocket on the Gregory Baltoro, but the use of mesh means the Osprey can accommodate wet gear.
-To round out the organization, a J-shaped zipper is great for accessing items in the main compartment, and the 2 hipbelt pockets are plenty big for smartphones and had no issues holding a point-and-shoot camera (our Sony RX100).
+The top lid has one medium-sized and one large zippered pocket, and the main portion of the bag has a large mesh pocket along the front.
+In comparison, we do prefer the more secure zippered front pockets that flank the mesh shove-it pocket on the Gregory Baltoro, but the Osprey's stretchy pocket is still a handy feature.
+To round out the organization, a J-shaped zipper is great for accessing items in the main compartment, and the two hipbelt pockets are plenty big for smartphones and had no issues holding a point-and-shoot camera (our Sony RX100).
 Those carrying trekking poles or an ice axe have plenty of attachment points.

 Water storage on the Aether AG is just as good: the two water bottle pockets have top and side access, which make it easy for grabbing a bottle without taking off your pack.
 And the stretchy material can hold a Nalgene even when the interior of the pack is full (this is a problem we’ve run into with some other packs lately).
 On the interior, the Aether has the standard hanging loop, sleeve, and exit port for a hydration reservoir.